immeasurable-vikrant/grokking-generative-ai-and-agents/1. Generative AI/0. Basics/2. Deep Learning/5. Autoencoders/README.md

+# 📦 Autoencoder Explained

+An **autoencoder** is a type of neural network trained to do one thing:

+🔄 **Take an input, compress it, and then try to reconstruct the original input as closely as possible.**

+This might sound simple, but it’s very powerful.

+---

+## 🧠 First Principles: The Two Parts of an Autoencoder

+### **Encoder**
+- Takes the high-dimensional input (like a large image or sentence).
+- Compresses it into a low-dimensional representation called a **latent vector** (also called latent space).

+### **Decoder**
+- Takes this latent vector and tries to rebuild the original input.

+---

+## 📦 Workflow
+    Input → [Encoder] → Compressed Code (Latent Vector) → [Decoder] → Reconstructed Output

     These numbers represent data in a format the neural network can understand and process.

     Text, images, and audio—all get converted into vectors.

 ---